-The Theatre and Dance Production Season concludes with the tradition that began 38 years ago: An Evening of Dance directed by Marcia Murdock assisted by William Seigh on April 23 through 26,2014 7:30 p.m. on Main Stage.
+The Theatre and Dance Production Season concludes with a tradition that began 40 years ago: An Evening of Dance.
+This exciting concert of faculty, guest artist, and student choreography is directed by Marcia Murdock and assisted by William Seigh.
+Performances are April 15 through 18, 2015 at 7:30 p.m. on the Main Stage.

-We have a caring dedicated Faculty committed to your success and will help you navigate the specific demands of our curriculum.
-What makes our program so unique is the way in which you are included as an integral part of our department's creative scholarship and activities and how you can benefit from this life changing experience.
+We have a caring, dedicated faculty committed to your success who will help you navigate the specific demands of our curriculum.
+What makes our program unique is the way in which you are included as an integral part of our department's ongoing creative scholarship and activities.
+You will benefit from this life-changing experience.

-In addition to performing, designing, and doing backstage work for our faculty-directed productions, you will have many opportunities to present your own individual work.
-Our department is an active member of two important national organizations that foster student excellence, The Kennedy Center American College Festival and The American College Dance Conference Association.
+In addition to opportunities to perform, design, choreograph and work backstage in faculty-directed productions, you will have many opportunities to present your own individual work.
+Our department is an active member of two important national organizations that foster student excellence, The Kennedy Center American College Festival and The American College Dance Association.
 On campus, the Academic Excellence Conference is another great event where student achievement is celebrated.
 The Theatre and Dance Faculty will mentor you as you create work that exemplifies what it means to do scholarly creative research, cross the boundaries of academic disciplines, and make connections while expressing your unique point of view.

-You will also have the chance to participate in a wide range of master classes.
-The diversity of the artists’ backgrounds, the level of expertise of each guest artist, and the accessibility of the workshops will enrich your learning experience.
+You will also have the chance to participate in a wide range of master classes offered by talented artists of diverse backgrounds.
+The level of expertise of each guest artist and the accessibility of the workshops will enrich your learning experience.

 Wait, there's more!

-Thank you for visiting our website.
-I look forward to engaging with you in person during this new academic year.Professor Céline Perron
+I look forward to engaging with you in person

 Keene State College